Ambysoft logo

-How to Measure Anything 2nd Edition This survey was performed during March and April 2013 and there was 158 respondents.
-The survey was announced with a title of "March 2013 Agile State of the Art Survey" via a link on my IT Surveys home page at Ambysoft.com/surveys/, announced on my Twitter feed, and the Agile and Lean and Disciplined Agile Delivery (DAD) discussion groups on LinkedIn.
+How to Measure Anything This open research into agile outsourcing was performed during March and April 2013 and there was 158 respondents.
+The survey was announced with a title of “March 2013 Agile State of the Art Survey” via a link on my IT Surveys home page at Ambysoft.com/surveys/, announced on my Twitter feed, and the Agile and Lean and Disciplined Agile Delivery (DAD) discussion groups on LinkedIn.

 The Survey Results